 In 2009, we purchased an apartment in a tiny village, forty minutes drive south of Valencia.
 It is in a working town as they grow as far as the eye can see oranges and other fruit and vegetables.

-We chose Spain for the weather and the allurement of its history, plus being in Ireland with my hubby, I had this need in me to be in warmer weather.
-After looking at many different properties online, we chose a few to go look at and on our honeymoon, popped over from Belfast to Alicante and started our search.
+We chose Spain for the weather and the allurement of its history, cheaper way to live and quality of life.
+Living in Ireland with my hubby, I had this need to be in warmer weather.
+So after looking at many different properties online, we chose a few to go look at, and during our honeymoon, we popped over from Belfast to Alicante and started our search.

 We had made a list of what we wanted out of an area or village.
 We chose not to live in a place where there was an influx of English speaking tourists and X-pats.
 I could banter on more about this.
-However, I won’t, but this came into the top of the list of consideration when we were looking at properties around the country.
+However, I won’t, but this came at the top of the consideration list when we were looking at properties around the country.

 Process of buying

-When you want to buy in another country, there are a few things to know when you do.
+When you want to buy in another country, there are a few things to know.

-When you find the property that you wish to purchase, it is in your best interest to find out as much as possible with it.
-Like making sure there are no debts incurred with the property, like a mortgage and that it is not going to be incurred by you when purchasing.
+When you find the property that you wish to purchase, it is in your best interest to find out as much as possible about it.
+Like making sure there are no debts incurred with the property, like a mortgage, and that you will not incur it when purchasing.
 Find out if the land you are on is free from other names or businesses.
 Any planning permission associated with the property.
-When using Notaries (solicitors), make sure that they are reputable and been in business for some time.
+When using Notaries (solicitors), make sure that they are reputable and have been in business for some time.

 You can fly over, find a place and do all the running around like a headless chook, trying to find people, do searches, and everything that goes with purchasing a residence.
-You may be a person who thrives doing this and get it done without hassle.
-But then there are those who find it a maze of complication and dread when they don’t know the laws of the land, area, the community you are purchasing in.
+You may be a person who thrives on doing this and getting it done without hassle.
+But then some find it a maze of complication and dread when they don’t know the laws of the land, area, the community you are purchasing in.

 We chose the real estate we were purchasing from as our middleman, as they offered this service, all for a fee to help in the process.

 We made appointments to see other properties first up with different agencies driving from Alicante up to Valencia.
 But it was the second one we saw that we saw the potential and the area we both liked.
-For a couple of days, we stayed in the area and drove around the to explored, talking to locals that could speak English, finding out the history, getting a feel for the place.
+So for a couple of days, we stayed in the locality and drove around to explore, talked to locals who could speak English, found out the history, and got a feel for the place.

 So I made an offer that was a bit cheeky because I knew the place was on the market for a long time.
 They accepted, and we were stoked.
-So we sign a semi-contract or contracto privado de compravento, and had to put down about 10% deposit down.
+So we signed a semi-contact or contracto privado de compravento and had to put down about a 10% deposit down.

-I then had to show proof of where my money came from, so emailed my financial guy in Australia, who sent an official letter.
+I then had to prove where my money came from, so I emailed my financial guy in Australia, who sent an official letter.
 We then had to set up, with the help of the Estate Agent, a bank account.
 I paid the deposit and had to apply for a Non-resident Número de identidad de extranjero or NIE.
-The NIE number is for legal or tax activity in Spain.
-This number will help you set up your electricity, telephone, wifi, anything you need to sign up for in the country.
-And you need it for everything.
-But note, the NIE number does not give you the right to work in Spain.
-You must go through the proper channels to do this.

 I was taken to a Notary (Solicitor), and she read the contract in English, which by law must be done.
 Any foreign property buyer must have a translator there to explain the contract thoroughly, so there are no hidden agendas to the buyer.
 You can hire a translator to go over the contract with you, but we were lucky, as our Notary had lived in London for many years and explained the contract.
 She told about the property itself, the other owners involved in the building, the fees incurred for property tax transfer, her costs, and legal searches, deeds, and land registration involved.